snowfire5492/AlphaBetaPruningAI/README.md

-# Alpha Beta Pruning Artificial Inteligent game playing agent
+# Alpha Beta Pruning Artificial Intelligent game playing agent

 Make a program to play a (4-in-a-line) game on an 8x8 board.
 Players